-Sector: Telecommunications ▲ About: ITP is the leading independent body for the telecommunications industry.
+Sector: Telecommunications About: ITP is the leading independent body for the telecommunications industry.
 It represents thousands of members drawn from hundreds of businesses.
-Formerly known as the Institute of Post Office Engineers (IPOEE) and the Institution of British Telecom Engineers (IBTE), The ITP has a proud heritage, dating back to 1906.
+Formerly known as the Institute of Post Office Engineers (IPOEE) and the Institution of British Telecom Engineers (IBTE), the ITP has a proud heritage, dating back to 1906.
 The ITP collaborates with regulators, government associations and other leading bodies on a wide variety of projects that are important to the future of the industry, representing the views of its members.
 Mission: The ITP is dedicated to promoting the professional and career development of its members through professional registration, knowledge seminars, insight visits and its industry leading publication, The Journal.
-Vision: With a rich history as the voice of telecoms for more than a century, The ITP's vision is to help shape the future of professional telecommunications.
+Vision: With a rich history as the voice of telecoms for more than a century, the ITP's vision is to help shape the future of professional telecommunications.
 The ITP Apprenticeship Scheme looks to provide a constant flow of highly trained, well qualified individuals into the telecoms sector.
 Members: Members range from apprentices and individuals right through to major corporate players.
-Approximate number of members: 6,000 Agreements with licensed institutions to register members: Institution of Engineering and Technology (IET).
-Registration agreement covers: Eng Tech I Eng C Eng ICT Tech Registered members: 2 4 2 29 Grades of Membership: Apprentice/Student; Graduated Apprentice; Full (Individual); Retired; Fellow.
-Member Benefits Structure: Regional groups in the UK.
+Approximate number of members: 4,000 Agreements with licensed institutions to register members: Institution of Engineering and Technology (IET).
+Registration agreement covers: Eng Tech lEng C Eng ICT Tech Registered members: 2 5 3 10 Grades of Membership: Grades of Membership: Apprentice/ Student (MITP); Graduated Apprentice (MITP); Full Individual (MITP); Retired (MITP); Fellow (FITP).
+Member benefits " Structure: Regional groups in the UK.